What is DBFlow?

 DBFlow Filament Standard dbflowlabs/filament Optional: My Tasks, instances, timelines, workflow resource

-DBFlow Pro dbflowlabs/filament-pro Visual canvas editor (Early Access / Preview); commercial entitlement is planned through Customer Portal
+DBFlow Pro dbflowlabs/filament-pro Visual canvas editor; commercial license through Customer Portal

 License note: Core and Filament Standard ship with MIT license files.
-Pro features and production domain entitlement are commercial — see Pricing.
+Pro features and production domain management are commercial — see Pricing.

 Next step